Hyndavi483/Terraform/README.md

 To Overcome the Drawbacks of terraform we have remote backend:
 We can store the state file in S3 bucket.
 Instead of your state file getting created in local it is getting created and updated in S3.

+In Terraform in bound configuration represented using Ingress Out-bound Configuration → Egress

+Using Provisioners we can deploy applications in instances by using terraform script.

 # Managing environment with work spaces:
 When we want to create the same infrastructure(Ec2 + S3) in Dev, QA, UAT, Prod.
 With our normal Terraform script there is only one state file so we won't be able to add a new environment.
 To Overcome this issue Workspace came into picture.
 So we will have different State files for different environments.Terraform cloud → we can host the backend in terraform cloud.